 Once your offer’s been accepted, there’s a bit more work to be done to finalize the sale and your financing.

 At this point, your lender will verify all the details of the mortgage – including your income, employment and assets – if those details weren’t verified upfront.
 They’ll also need to verify the property details.
-This typically involves getting an appraisal to verify the value and condition of the home.
+This typically involves getting an appraisal to confirm the value and condition of the home.
 Your lender will also hire a title company to check the title of the home and make sure there are no issues that would prevent the sale or cause problems later.

 Close On Your Loan